How To Obtain Or Challenge A Restraining Order

 If you or your children are in danger, you should contact the police or a domestic abuse shelter immediately.
-Our firm will assist our clients in filing and obtaining a restraining order if necessary.
+Our firm will assist our clients in filing and obtaining a restraining order or injunction if necessary.
 If a restraining order has been filed against you, we can provide you with advice on how to proceed.
 If related to your divorce or family law matter, our lawyers can handle all issues related to restraining orders and orders for protection, including:

 - Domestic abuse